sVujke/binder_tutorial/README.md

 # Using Binder

-All you need is a link to your GitHub repo, and you need to add it to the specified field on https://notebooks.gesis.org/binder/
+All you need is a link to your GitHub repo, and you need to add it to the specified field on https://notebooks.gesis.org/binder/ or https://mybinder.org/ alternatively.

 ![alt text](https://github.com/sVujke/binder_tutorial/blob/master/images/binder.PNG "Binder form")